Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Local log-submodularity

 When inserting the above relations for $\int_{\s^{n-1}}|\langle u,\theta\rangle| h_C(u)du$ and $\int_{\s^{n-1}} h_{C}(u) du$ into \eqref{eq:local-zon-gamma}, we see that every term has $\int_{\s^{n-1}\cap\theta^\bot}h_C(u')du'$ in it.
 It then cancels, and so it suffices to show

 Writing $I_\mu(R)$ in polar coordinates, we obtain that $\frac{1}{\kappa_n}I_\mu(R)=n\int_0^1e^{W(R)-W(Rt)}t^{n-1}dt.$ Inserting this into the above yields the claim. \end{proof}

-We now state the main result of this section, which is that $\mathcal{A}=1$ when $B$ is a centered zonoid. \begin{thm} Let $\mu$ be a rotational invariant log-concave measure.
-Then, for every $R>0$, $Z\in\mathcal{Z}^n$ and $C\in\conbod$, one has
+We now state the main result of this section, which is that $\mathcal{A}=1$ when $B$ is a centered zonoid and $\mu$ is rotational invariant, log-concave Borel measure. \begin{thm} Let $\mu$ be a rotational invariant measure on $\R^n$ of the form $d\mu=e^{-W(|x|)}dx$ for an increasing, convex $W:[0,\infty)\to\R$.
+Then, for every $R>0$, a centered zonoid $Z$ and a compact, convex set $C$, one has

 \end{thm}